ivanchoo/Constraint/README.md

 Constraint aims to be simple and bug-free.
 It avoids doing more than it should and makes no assumptions to your view hierarchy and workflow.

- - It does not call `func setTranslatesAutoresizingMaskIntoConstraints(flag: bool)`, you have to do it yourself
+ - It does not call `func setTranslatesAutoresizingMaskIntoConstraints(flag: bool)`, you'll have to do it yourself
  - It does not check if your constraints are logical, instead it lets `NSLayoutConstraint` tell you what's wrong
  ```swift
  // The following will not generate any errors